Costs & Financial Aid

 We do everything we can to make sure that a Hope College experience provides great value at an affordable rate.

-This focus has earned the College recognition as a Best Value by Kiplinger's Personal Finance and Forbes’ Top Colleges, and inclusion in such books as Colleges That Change Lives and Putting Students First.
+This focus has earned the College recognition as one of America's Best Colleges by Money and Forbes’ Top Colleges, and inclusion in such books as Colleges That Change Lives and Putting Students First.

 Anchored Tuition Pledge